Final report for ONE20-369

-Providence Farm Collective (PFC) is teaming up with Cornell Cooperative Extension (CCE) and partner farmers to develop a training program specifically designed to meet the expressed needs of PFC’s culturally diverse farmers.
-PFC provides farmland, agricultural resources, and educational opportunities to over 100 participating minority and low-resource farmers through an incubator farm program and community organization plot program.
+Through this project Providence Farm Collective (PFC) partnered with Cornell Cooperative Extension (CCE) and partner farmers to develop a training program specifically designed to meet the expressed needs of PFC’s culturally diverse farmers.
+PFC provides farmland, agricultural resources, and educational opportunities to over 200 participating minority and low-resource farmers through an incubator farm program and community organization plot program.
 Participating farmers are predominantly immigrant and refugee populations with agrarian backgrounds.
-Through this project, PFC seeks to develop educational programming to better meet the needs of its diverse farmers.

-PFC and CCE will work with farmers to determine their educational needs and preferences, creating a curriculum based upon these findings.
-The proposed training program will include an 8-workshop sustainable agriculture series, a demonstration poultry project, technical assistance, mentorship, and peer-to-peer learning opportunities.
-After the training program is developed, it will be implemented over the 2021 growing season.
+PFC and CCE worked with farmers to determine their educational needs and preferences, and created a curriculum based upon these findings.
+The resulting training program included an 8-workshop sustainable agriculture series, a demonstration poultry project, technical assistance, mentorship, and peer-to-peer learning opportunities.

-In addition to training, farmers will receive access to prepared farmland and shared tools and infrastructure.
-Expected outcomes of this project include: increased farmer knowledge of sustainable agricultural practices, increased productivity and profitability of participating farms, increased access to farmland, and improved well-being of farmers.
+In addition to training, farmers received access to 14 acres of prepared farmland and shared tools and infrastructure.
+Outcomes of this project included development of a targeted curriculum, 100% of farmers reporting increased knowledge of sustainable agricultural practices from workshops, 38% of farmers reporting application of a learned technique, increased access to farmland for PFC's 200+ farmers, and 100% of farmers reporting improved well-being from participation in PFC's programs.

 - This project seeks to develop and implement an effective, audience-specific sustainable agriculture training program including CCE/PFC workshops, hands-on training on PFC's demonstration project, technical assistance, and mentorship.